Femshot/alx-higher_level_programming/README.md

 #Read me on Reopsitory

-This repo contains Pyhton based projects, as given underthe ALX curriculum
+This repo contains Pyhton based projects, as given under the ALX curriculum